cqse/teamscale-jacoco-agent/USAGE.md

 The `-c` parameter may be repeated multiple times.
 Only CLASSES of the application itself have to be specified.
 External libraries should not be specified.

+# Running as a service

+For Windows and Linux systemd there are README files within the distribution zip under `resources/main/windows` and `resources/main/linux` that describe how to install the client as a service.

 # Advanced usage of teamscale-jacoco-client